-This prospectus relates to the resale of up to 2,912,860 shares, including (1) 2,308,132 shares of our Common Stock, (2) 230,500 shares of Common Stock issuable upon the exercise of the Investor Warrants, (3) 364,428 shares of Common Stock issuable upon the exercise of the Lender Warrants and (4) 9,800 shares of Common Stock issuable upon the exercise of the Placement Agent Warrants.
+This prospectus relates to the resale of up to 2,912,860 shares, including (1) 2,158,132 shares of our Common Stock, (2) 380,500 shares of Common Stock issuable upon the exercise of the Investor Warrants, (3) 364,428 shares of Common Stock issuable upon the exercise of the Lender Warrants and (4) 9,800 shares of Common Stock issuable upon the exercise of the Placement Agent Warrants.

-Each Selling Security holder (the "Selling Security Holder") of the Common Stock and any of their pledgees, assignees and successors-in-interest may, from time to time, sell any or all of their shares of Common Stock on the OTCQB tier of the OTC Markets or any other stock exchange, market or trading facility on which the shares are traded or in private transactions.
-The initial public offering price for the common stock will be \$3.00 per share until the shares of common stock are quoted on a national securities exchange or the OTC Bulletin Board at which time the shares of common stock will be sold at prevailing market prices or at privately negotiated prices.
-There can be no assurance our common stock will be quoted on a national securities exchange or the OTC Bulletin Board.
+Each Selling Security holder (the "Selling Security Holder") of the Common Stock and any of their pledgees, assignees and successors-in-interest may, from time to time, sell any or all of their shares of Common Stock on the OTC Pink Sheets or any other stock exchange, market or trading facility on which the shares are traded or in private transactions.
+These sales may be at fixed or negotiated prices.
 A Selling Security Holder may use any one or more of the following methods when selling shares:

-- · ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - · privately negotiated transactions; - settlement of short sales entered into after the effective date of the registration statement of which this prospectus is a part; - broker-dealers may agree with the Selling Security Holder to sell a specified number of such shares at a stipulated price per share; - through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - a combination of any such methods of sale; or - any other method permitted pursuant to applicable law.
+- \cdot $\,$ ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - · block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - · an exchange distribution in accordance with the rules of the applicable exchange; - · privately negotiated transactions; - · settlement of short sales entered into after the effective date of the registration statement of which this prospectus is a part; - · broker-dealers may agree with the Selling Security Holder to sell a specified number of such shares at a stipulated price per share; - through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - · a combination of any such methods of sale; or any other method permitted pursuant to applicable law.